karrot-dev/karrot-frontend/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/yunity/foodsaving-frontend/e4f6927cccfbde340636d20b863efd508be19ec0/badge.svg)](https://snyk.io/test/github/yunity/foodsaving-frontend/e4f6927cccfbde340636d20b863efd508be19ec0)

-# foodsaving frontend
+# karrot frontend

-Welcome to the foodsaving tool frontend repository!
-This is the browser-side software that powers [foodsaving worldwide](https://foodsaving.world).
+Welcome to _karrot_! _karrot_ is a software to support foodsaving groups worldwide.
+This is the frontend repository, i.e. the browser-side software that powers [foodsaving worldwide](https://foodsaving.world).

-## yunity and foodsaving
+## foodsaving worldwide

-The foodsaving tool is a project of [yunity](https://yunity.org).
-The [foodsaving worldwide team](https://yunity.atlassian.net/wiki/display/FSINT/) within yunity provides additional resources to build up foodsaving.
+The [foodsaving worldwide team](https://yunity.atlassian.net/wiki/display/FSINT/) provides additional resources to build up foodsaving.
-At a later point, more features could be added that support the yunity vision and mission, e.g. multi-sharing communities, item pooling, integrated decision making (syscon).

 ## Development goals

 Our current development goals are prioritized and written down in our [elaborate roadmap](ROADMAP.md).

-We are keeping the features down to a minimum, in order to progressively build up a useful tool.
+We are keeping the features down to a minimum, in order to progressively build up a useful software.

 ## Releases